ElenaML81/kibana/README.md

 ## Explanation of this exercise

 This exercise consists of performing visualizations of a dataset using Elasticsearch / kibana.
+To do the exercise we have used a Jupyter Notebook in which we have added the screenshots of the visualizations created in kibana.

 To perform the exercise I have registered in the online resource of the https://www.elastic.co page which allows a free trial for 14 days.